-The Business Investors Group since it was formed in September 1997 has invested in excess of £25 million below are some testimonials of Investments carried out by members of BiG.
+The Business Investors Group has invested in excess of £25 million since it was formed in September 1997.
+Below is a testimonial for one of the investments carried out by members of BiG.

 The original company was started by Tony Smith and Steve Binks in 2001 with the aim of providing quality products into niche audio market-sectors.
 Both directors had considerable experience of the markets, and realised that it was an opportune time to sell better products than the established suppliers.